SWaeldchen/swaeldchen.github.io/_projects/AI_Musical.md

 **Markus:** Online shitposter and machine learning prodigy, creator of the first (he believes) conscious artificial intelligence.<br>
 **Cassy:** Vegan utilitarian socialist, moderately famous blogger and member of Impactful Generosity.
 She worries about the danger posed by AI.<br>
-**Bruno:** Formerly homeless, constantly meditating guru in training, now HR recruiter and best friend of Markus.
+**Bruno:** Formerly homeless meditation guru in training, now HR recruiter and best friend of Markus.
 Just wants to chill.<br>
-**Samantha:** Hyper-libertarian CEO of the company and constantly on the run from the government.
+**Samantha:** Hyper-libertarian CEO of the company and always on the run from the government.
 Wants the AI to produce cheese commercials.<br>
 **Jean-Luc:** Sarkastic AI system trained on the unfiltered depths of the internet.
 Want's humans to accept them as a conscious being.

 Here is one snap shot from our creative process: